Hagin, Kenneth E.

 Benny Hinn is false prophet and World Faith Movement

 preacher.
-He has visted NZ several times in the last few years, most recently
+He has visted NZ several times, most recently

-in June 2007, and has a show on NZ television.
+in June 2007, and has had a show on NZ television.
 At his most recent appearance

 in Auckland he is said to have healed a woman who had been deaf since birth.